A light potato salad with a satisfying creamy tanginess from the combination of olive oil, vinegar and herbs.

 Optional additions to salad

-You may choose to add for flavour or colour (such as a contrast of red) any of the below to your potato salad:- ¼ cup capers, to add a salty, briny flavour
+You may choose to add for flavour or colour (such as a contrast of red) any of the below to your potato salad:- ¼ cup capers

 - ¼ cup chopped sundried tomatoes